Writing Data to Files in Python

 Creating New Files in Python

 Python can also create files during the writing process.
-The behavior depends on the mode used.
+The behavior depends entirely on the mode used.

 File Creation Modes

-• "x" → Creates a new file and raises an error if it already exists
+"x" Creates a new file.
+Raises an error if it already exists.
+(Safest for new files)

-• "a" → Creates the file if it does not exist
+"a" Creates the file if it does not exist.
+(Great for logs)

 Our website uses cookies to enhance your experience.
 Learn More